A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Introduction

 \section{Introduction}

+Modern advances of general-purpose computer algebra systems offer solutions to a variety of problems, which in the past required substantial time investments by trained mathematicians.
+A good example for such development are the Clifford algebras.
+Recent years have seen renewed interest in Clifford algebra platforms.
+Some of these packages have been featured in peer-reviewed publications, notably, for Maple \cite{Ablamowicz2002}, Matlab \cite{Sangwine2016}, Mathematica \cite{Aragon-Camarasa2015} and Maxima \cite{Prodanov2016a}.
+There is also an inflow of new packages, such as \textit{Ganja.js} for JavaScript \cite{Keninck2020}, \textit{GaLua} for Lua \textit{Galgebra} for Python \textit{Grassmann} for Julia.

-Clifford algebras provide natural generalizations of complex, dual and double numbers into the concept of \textit{Clifford numbers}.
-Clifford algebras can be represented by suitable matrices.
-Examples can be given by the Dirac $\gamma$ matrices and Pauli $\sigma$ matrices representing Space Time Algebra and 3D geometric algebra, which is sometimes referred to as the Algebra of Physical Space.
-The matrix representations have been studied before, resulting in complicated algorithmic constructions \cite{Hile1990,Okubo1991,Okubo1991a, Brihaye1992, Okubo1995}.
-Recently \cite{Lee2013, Song2014, Calvet2017} have re-addressed the question.
-The approach followed in this paper follows a different route.
+The development of Clifford algebras is based on the insights of Grasssman, Hamilton and Clifford from the 19\textsuperscript{th} century, yet at present these algebras are still an active area of mathematical research.
+Clifford algebras provide the natural generalizations of complex, dual and split complex (or hyperbolic) numbers into the concept of \textit{Clifford numbers}.
+Since Clifford algebras are associative, they can be represented by matrices.
+Examples can be given by the Dirac's $\gamma$ matrices, representing Space Time Algebra, and Pauli's $\sigma$ matrices representing the three-dimensional (3D) algebra of the Euclidean space, that is the Geometric algebra of Clifford.
+In many applications, the Geometric algebra is referred to as the Algebra of Physical Space.
+The matrix representations have been studied before, resulting in somewhat complicated algorithmic constructions \cite{Brihaye1992,Hile1990,Okubo1991,Okubo1991a, Okubo1995}.
+Recently, the question has been also addressed in \cite{Calvet2017, Lee2013, Song2014}.

-The main objective of the paper is to demonstrate a construction of a matrix algebra isomorphic to a non-degenerate Clifford algebra of arbitrary signature (p,q).
-This is achieved by exhibiting an explicit isomorphism between a given Clifford algebra and its faithful matrix representation.
-Instrumental for this approach is the Clifford algebra matrix multiplication table $\mathbf{M}$.
-The structure of this table is very constrained by the structure of the Clifford algebra, which allows for deriving useful relations between the matrix entries making the isomorphic matrix algebra construction straightforward.
-As demonstrated further in the paper, the matrix multiplication table $\mathbf{M}$ encodes all properties of the algebra.
-By using a construction based on $\mathbf{M}$ a faithful matrix representation can be given.
-Some applications of so-presented approach can also be envisioned.
-For example, the presented algorithm allows for calculation of the inverse of any multivector by going through an intermediate matrix representation.
+The demonstrated application of the presented matrix representation algorithm is the computation of an inverse of a general multivector expression.
+This was achieved in two ways -- either by going through an intermediate matrix representation and translating back the obtained result into a Clifford symbolical form or by mapping the Faddeev--LeVerrier--Souriau algorithm directly in the algebra itself.
+The paper was presented in preliminary form at the ICCA12 Conference, hosted virtually between 3--7 Aug 2020, at Hefei, China.